Maurice Sleem

-Maurice Sleem (موريس سليم; born 5 February 1954) is a Lebanese politician who has served as the Minister of National Defense since 10 September 2021, after the formation of the third government of Najib Mikati.
-He is a retired Brigadier General in the Lebanese Armed Forces.
+Maurice Sleem (موريس سليم; born 5 February 1954) is a Lebanese politician and former military officer who served as the Minister of National Defense from 2021 until 2025, under the third government of Najib Mikati.

 During his 40-year career, he held key posts and staff assignments in Army operational Units.
 He also worked at the Lebanese Presidency for many years.

 He retired from the Army in 2012.

 On 10 August 2023, his vehicle was hit with bullets while he was inside, an incident which was referred to as an assassination attempt by local media.
 Interior Minister Bassam Mawlawi said security services were investigating the incident to determine whether it was caused by indiscriminate gunfire or an attack.